Skip to main content

 (recur (inc i) (+ total i))))

-The accumulator pattern: carry your result in a loop variable and return it when done.
-(Fun fact: the answer is the same one young Gauss famously computed in seconds!)
+The accumulator pattern: carry your running result in a loop variable and return it when done.
+(Yes, that's the answer young Gauss famously found in seconds.)

 Learn more: Control Flow